By Robin Moss

 Watch for Signs of Trauma

-As we go through the phases of reopening, it’s important that we continue to take our children’s emotional temperatures.
-They are facing a school year filled with unpredictability and we need to make sure they are prepared for it.
+As the pandemic continues, it’s important that we continue to take our children’s emotional temperatures.
+They are in the midst of a school year filled with unpredictability and we need to make sure they are prepared for it.
 Keep an eye out for these behavioral changes:

 — Anxiety about things that have not bothered them before, such as suddenly becoming afraid of storms.
 If anxiety continues or escalates to panic attacks, consult with your pediatrician.